mmechtley/psfMC/README.md

 Dependencies
 ------------
 The software depends on the `numpy`, `scipy`, `pymc`, and `astropy` modules.
-The `matplotlib` module and `corner` modules are required for certain tests and posterior analysis plots.
+The `matplotlib` module and `corner` modules are required for certain tests, posterior statistics, and posterior analysis plots.

 Additionally, the `pyregion` module is optional but strongly recommended for ease of masking out foreground or background objects unrelated to the quasar